Liz Cheney suffers impeachment vote blowback at home: ‘Couldn’t win a primary today for dog catcher’

 Ms. Cheney, the No. 3 House Republican leader and the daughter of former Vice President Dick Cheney, went from a rising star into a political nosedive virtually overnight.

 “I’ve gotten a lot of phone calls, more than you could count.
-I have not gotten one in support of what Liz Cheney did,” Mr. Kimmet said.
+I have not gotten one in support of what Liz Cheney did,” said Mr. Kimmet.
 “What she did was wrong.
 Period.”

 He echoed other critics of the impeachment, saying it was rushed and Mr. Trump was denied due process.